Help language development. Donate to The Perl Foundation

 Mix has to be evaluated before entering here using the

-Mixes the two populations, returning a single one of the indicated size
+Mixes the two populations, returning a single one of the indicated size and with type Mix.

 There is a very interesting implementation of an evolutionary algorithm in Algorithm::Genetic.
 Check it out.